 - 3.1 Exemptions to the contract procedures are permitted where it can be proven that it is inefficient or uneconomic to comply with the above requirements.
 Examples are detailed below: - I. The Goods, Works or Services are unique and provided by only one organisation with no reasonably satisfactory alternatives available. - II.
 The procurement involves the purchase of proprietary or patented Goods or Services obtainable from one firm; are sold at a fixed price and no reasonably satisfactory alternative is available. - III.
-The Goods, Works or Services constitute an extension of an existing contract which is allowed within the contract terms, or the Goods/materials, Works or Services consist of repairs to, or the supply of parts for, existing proprietary plant or equipment and/or where the initial contract value or specification is not fundamentally changed or increased. - IV.
 That new Works or Services are required which are a repetition of Works or Services carried out under an original contract.
-See also PCR 2015. - V. That Goods are required as a partial replacement for, or addition to, existing Goods or installations and obtaining them from another source would result
+See also PCR 2015. - IV.
+That Goods are required as a partial replacement for, or addition to, existing Goods or installations and obtaining them from another source would result in issues with compatibility or disproportionate technical difficulties in operation or maintenance.
+See also PCR 2015 - V. Tenders are invited on behalf of any consortium or collaboration, of which MFRA is an identified member, in accordance with any method adopted by that body.
+Where however, an MFRA officer invites tenders on behalf of the consortium the receipt, opening and acceptance of tenders must comply with the MFRA Financial Regulations and Financial Procedure Rules or any overriding National legislation.

-- in issues with compatibility or disproportionate technical difficulties in operation or maintenance. - VI.
-Tenders are invited on behalf of any consortium or collaboration, of which MFRA is an identified member, in accordance with any method adopted by that body.
-Where however, an MFRA officer invites tenders on behalf of the consortium the receipt, opening and acceptance of tenders must comply with the MFRA Financial Regulations and Financial Procedure Rules or any overriding National legislation. - VII.
+VI.
 The Goods, Works or Services are of a sensitive nature (such as security) where publication of the tender documents would constitute a security breach and undermine the effectiveness of the final product.